Biophysics and Pre-Health

 - Renée (Dickinson) Butler, a Stetson Physics alum (far right in the photo), is now a medical physicist.

-Professional schools in the health professions areas require students to complete a core set of science courses that generally includes General Biology I & II, General Chemistry I & II, Organic Chemistry I & II, and Biochemistry (plus several physics and mathematics courses that all physics majors take).
+Professional schools in the health profession areas require students to complete a core set of science courses that generally includes General Biology I & II, General Chemistry I & II, Organic Chemistry I & II, and Biochemistry (plus several physics and mathematics courses that all physics majors take).
 Since all of these additional courses include a laboratory, careful planning is required to schedule them in a sequence with a manageable work load.
-One possible sequence for the courses a physics major with pre-health goals can be found in the The Physics Major's Handbook.
-Students should consult advisors in both the Physics Department and in the Pre-Medicine and Heath Professions Program prior to registering each semester.
-More information on the Pre-Medicine and Health Professions Program can be found on the Stetson pre-health web site, and Dr. Mike King, the pre-health professions advisor, is willing to help and guide any physics major interested in pursuing a career in a medical field.
+One possible sequence for the courses is a Biophysics track within the physics major with pre-health goals, which can be found in The Physics Major and Minor.
+Students should consult advisors in both the Physics Department and in the Pre-Medicine and Health Professions Program prior to registering each semester.
+More information on the Pre-Medicine and Health Professions Program can be found on the Stetson pre-health web site, and Dr. Mike King, the pre-health professions advisor, is willing to help and guide any physics major interested in a medical field.